Estradiol enanthate: Brand names

 The combination of EEn 10 mg and DHPA 150 mg was developed under the developmental brand name Deladroxate, but this brand name was never used commercially.

 Availability

-Known availability of estradiol enantate in countries throughout the world (as of September 2018).
+Known availability of estradiol enanthate in countries throughout the world (as of September 2018).

-Estradiol enantate has been marketed in combination with DHPA as a combined injectable contraceptive in at least 19 countries, mostly in Latin America.
+Estradiol enanthate has been marketed in combination with DHPA as a combined injectable contraceptive in at least 19 countries, mostly in Latin America.
 A few different preparations, with varying doses of EEn and DHPA and varying availability, have been introduced.
 These formulations have the following approval and availability (^{†} = discontinued in this country):